codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work for an origami company but they folded.
+I broke my finger at work today, on the other hand I'm completely fine.

 ## Daily Trivia

-What does GHz stand for?
+Which operating system was released first?
- 1. Gigahertz
+ 1. Mac OS
- 2. Gigahotz
+ 2. OS/2
- 3. Gigahetz
+ 3. Linux
- 4. Gigahatz
+ 4. Windows

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Mac OS
 </details>

 ## Home Server Up-Time

-Its been **** since this server shutdown
+Its been **1 days** since this server shutdown